Ziad-Abaza/Tic-Tac-Toe-AI-Comparison/README.md

-Here's a `README.md` file tailored for your Tic-Tac-Toe project using TensorFlow and Flask.
-This document includes sections for features, requirements, setup, how to run, usage, model training, file structure, and license.

 # Tic-Tac-Toe AI

 This project implements an AI for the classic Tic-Tac-Toe game using a Deep Neural Network (DNN) built with TensorFlow and a Flask web application for the frontend.